Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces

 In this section we prove Proposition~\ref{infrig}.

 Let $\p=(\rho,\tau,f) \in \P_c(\rho, V)$ and $\dot \p \in T_\p\P_c(\rho, V)$ be such that $d\mc I_\rho(\dot \p)=0$.
 Denote $\mc I(\p)$ by $d$ and denote a hyperbolic metric on $S$ with holonomy $\rho$ by $h$.
 Choose a triangulation $\ms T$ subdividing the face cellulation of $\p$.
-Pick a small enough neighborhood $U$ of $\p$ and for every $\p'=(\rho, \tau', f') \in U$ consider the polyhedral surface in $\Omega(\rho, \tau')$ with the combinatorics given by $\ms T$.
+Pick a small enough neighborhood $U$ of $\p$, and for every $\p'=(\rho, \tau', f') \in U$ consider the polyhedral surface in $\Omega(\rho, \tau')$ with the combinatorics given by $\ms T$.
 Provided that $U$ is small enough, such a surface is an embedded Cauchy surface, though possibly non-convex.
 Its edge-lengths and oriented dihedral angles are analytic functions over $U$.
 By Claim~\ref{vertical} in the proof of Lemma~\ref{diff}, $\dot \p$ induces zero derivatives of all edge-lengths.
 We will prove that the induced variations of the (oriented) dihedral angles of $\ms T$ are zero.
 One can see that this implies that $\dot \p$ is zero.

 Let $\ms G$ be the trivalent dual graph to $\ms T$.
-The dualization (i.e. the image by the Gauss map of $\partial\CH(\p)$) realizes $\ms G$ as a geodesic graph on $(S, h)$ although some edges, which correspond to dihedral angles equal to $\pi$, have zero length.
-From now and until the end of this section we will work in $(S, h)$.
-We will change now our notation and until the end of the section by $V$, $E$ and $F$ we will denote the sets of vertices, edges and faces of $\ms G$ rather than of $\ms T$.
+The Gauss map of $\partial\CH(\p)$ realizes $\ms G$ as a geodesic graph on $(S, h)$, although some edges, which correspond to the dihedral angles equal to $\pi$, have zero length.
+From now and until the end of this section, we will work in $(S, h)$.
+We will change now our notation, and until the end of the section we will denote by $V$, $E$ and $F$ the sets of vertices, edges and faces of $\ms G$ rather than of $\ms T$.
 Note that every connected component of the subgraph of the edges of zero length is a tree.
 We consider all the edges oriented arbitrarily.
 By corner we will mean an angle of a face of $\ms G$, more exactly, we will use the word \emph{corner} to denote it as a combinatorial object, and the word \emph{angle} to denote its angle-measure.
-By $Q$ we denote the set of corners of $\ms G$.
+We denote by $Q$ the set of corners of $\ms G$.